Voyage of the Brooklyn Saints: Ship Brooklyn

-Description of the Vessel

-Built by the firm of J. & M. Madigan of Newcastle, Maine, in 1834, the Brooklyn was a full rigged merchantman with a mackerel bow, 125 feet long, 28 feet across the beams, and a 445 ton cargo capacity.
+Built by the firm of J. & M. Madigan of Newcastle, Maine, in 1834, the Brooklyn was a full rigged merchantman with a mackerel bow, 125 feet long, 28 feet across the beams, and a 445-ton cargo capacity.
 Brooklyn's black hull contrasted with a wide, white stripe above the water line, emphasizing faux gun ports, set off by a horn of plenty figurehead beneath the bowsprit.
 Samuel Brannan advertised the chartered vessel in the New York Messenger as "a first class ship, in the best of order for sea... a very fast sailor".
 However, the voyage occurred at a turning point in maritime capability.
 The first extreme clipper, the Rainbow, was launched from the Smith and Dimon Shipyard two miles up river from Brooklyn's berth at the Old Slip on the East River, returning from China in an astonishingly short time just months before the Saints sailed.
 Years later, the Brooklyn was described by passenger James Skinner as a "staunch tub of a whaler", Augusta Joyce Crocheron's retrospective account of the voyage said the ship was "old and almost worn out, ...one of the old time build... made more for work than beauty..."
 Clipper ships were much faster than the older packet ships and merchantmen.
 Rainbow's successor, the Sea Witch, made an 1850 run from New York around Cape Horn to San Francisco in 97 days.
 The same route took Brooklyn 5 months 27 days.
 By far the longest of the Latter-day Saint voyages, Brooklyn's passage from New York took two months longer than passage from Calcutta, India, or Sydney, Australia.